mikiec84/hubot-moxtra/README.md

         % cd myhubot
         % cf push hubot-moxtra -c "HUBOT_MOXTRA_CLIENTID=your_client_id HUBOT_MOXTRA_SECRET=your_secret bin/hubot -a moxtra"

-Ps.: you should include HUBOT_MOXTRA_ENV=SANDBOX in the command if you [created your Bot][createbot] in the Sandbox Environment.
+Ps.: you should set the HUBOT_MOXTRA_ENV=SANDBOX environment variable if you [created your Bot][createbot] in the Sandbox Environment.
+For Production you don't need to specify the HUBOT_MOXTRA_ENV.
+The adapter will assume it is Production.

 [pivotal]: https://pivotal.io/